retrosnob/retrosnob.github.io/pythonbyexample.md

 ```

 ### Program 2
-This program asks the user for string input and tells the user if the string is of mixed case
+This program asks the user for string input and tells the user if the string is of mixed case (contains both upper and lower case letters) or not.
 ```Python

 ```